mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.3.1 - 2017-12-14 =
+* Fixed: newsletter open/click rates are properly displayed in listings.
+Thanks to all who have reported the issue!

 = 3.3.0 - 2017-12-12 =
 * Premium: you can now segment your subscribers by email opens or clicks;